Attention Is All You Need!

 • Recomputation: The non-flash algorithm stores the softmax matrix (quadratic to sequence length) to global memory for the backward pass, while the flash algorithm only saves the softmax normalization factors (linear to sequence length).
 This reduces the amount of memory required as well as the bandwidth utilization between global memory and shared memory.
 Even though there is extra computation incurred in order to recalculate the attention in the backward pass, the bandwidth savings still provide significant improvement in efficiency.

-Transformer Engine’s flash-attention backend, available in PyTorch, and cuDNN attention backend (sub-backends 1 and 2), in PyTorch, JAX and PaddlePaddle, are both based on the flash algorithm.
+Transformer Engine’s flash-attention backend, available in PyTorch, and cuDNN attention backend (sub-backends 1 and 2), available in PyTorch, JAX and PaddlePaddle, are both based on the flash algorithm.

 1.2 flash-attention